WiSA Technologies to Demonstra - GuruFocus.com

-WiSA Technologies will be demonstrating its software IP at CES 2023 in Las Vegas at the Embassy Suites by Hilton Convention Center.
-To schedule a product demonstration and discuss how WiSA’s software solution can enable increased revenue by embedding wireless audio capabilities in TVs, please contact James Cheng, VP Sales, at [email protected].
+WiSA Technologies will be demonstrating WiSA E at CES 2023 in Las Vegas at the Embassy Suites by Hilton Convention Center.
+Demonstrations are by appointment only and will be available January 5 – 8, 2023.
+To schedule a product demonstration, please contact James Cheng, VP Sales, at [email protected].
 For more information about WiSA Technologies, visit www.wisatechnologies.com.

 About WiSA Technologies, Inc.